katblankart/DataLiteracy/README.md

 1. Recognize the features of using secondary (health care) data in empirical research.
 2. Execute the steps of a reproducible research project.
-3. Be able to implement an empirical research project.
+3. Implement an empirical research project.
 4. Recall the steps taken to execute a reproducible research project using secondary data.

 ## Structure of the study guide